How To Fit A Backpack

 Just loosely wear the bag.
-If it’s really low pull the shoulder straps a little so the hip belt it just a little lower than the hip bones.
-This will make it easier in the next step.
+If it’s really low pull the shoulder straps a little so the hip belt is just a little lower than the hip bones.
+This will make the next step easier.

 Tighten the hip belt

 This is a very important part as your hips will and should carry the majority of the weight.
 For men the top of the hip bone will be placed a little higher than the middle of the hip strap.
 For women the middle of the hip strap will sit in line with the top of the hip.
-If you put the hip belt above the hip bone the weight of the backpack will pressure the hip belt downwards making friction against your hips.
-If you put the hip belt to low it will probably slide further down during time and eventually you will carry all with you back and much less, or nothing, with your hips making you tired and sore.
+If you put the hip belt above the hip bone the weight of the backpack will pressure the hip belt downwards causing friction against your hips.
+If you put the hip belt too low it will probably slide further down over time and eventually you will carry the full load on your back and much less, or nothing, with your hips making you tired and sore.
 Probably you also put pressure on the thighs making it hard to walk.
 Additional stabiliser straps can often be found on the waist belt.
 These straps also pull the backpack closer to you, thereby improving performance.
 When trying on a new pack, try it on while wearing the clothing you usually wear when hiking.
-Also worth mentioning it that some packs will have interchangeable hip belts.
-Sometimes it helps going up on your toes real quick, making the bag jump a little, and at the same time you pull the straps.
+Also worth mentioning is that some packs will have interchangeable hip belts.
+Sometimes it helps to momentarily stand on your tiptoes, making the bag jump a little, and at the same time pull the straps.
 Often people feel that the bag sits more on the hips afterwards, as a “final touch”.
 It should be around 80% on your hips.

 Adjust the shoulder straps until they are firm.
 The straps should not be loose but not so tight that you raise the hip belt away from its correct position.
 People tend to pull the straps down and forward instead of down and backwards.
 If you do the first option, the straps will not slide through the buckles.
 The straps should be even on both sides (this applies to all the straps at all times).
 Overly wide shoulder straps can push and rub against your armpits or the sides of your neck.